Get the stroke care you need, when you need it

 How is stroke treated?

 The sooner you get to the ER, the more options there may be for treatment.
-Medications and minimally invasive stroke interventions help remove clots and dissolve blockages to restore blood flow to the brain for ischemic (non-bleeding) strokes.
-For certain hemorrhagic strokes (bleeding strokes), endovascular procedures are used to repair the blood vessel.
+Medications and minimally invasive stroke interventions help prevent clots and dissolve blockages to restore blood flow to the brain.
+Endovascular procedures are used to repair a blood vessel from rupturing.
 Your doctors, nurses, and rehabilitation therapists help you recover after a stroke and help prevent a future stroke.

 What can I do to help prevent a stroke?

 Certain risk factors can increase your risk of stroke, including: age; diabetes; smoking; obesity; high blood pressure and cholesterol; heart disease; and family history of stroke.
 While some risk factors you cannot change, such as age and family history, there are things you can do to help lower your risk of stroke.
 Start by talking with your doctor.
 Together, you can create a care plan that helps lower your risk factors.